PopuriAO29/Greentea/Developer-Guide/CPUID.md

 - `LAHF/SAHF` wide support since 2005
 - `POPCNT` wide support since 2008
 - `2 MB` huge pages seems to be mandatory on AMD64
-- `I/O APIC` mandatory on multicore AMD64
+- `I/O APIC` mandatory on multi-core AMD64
 - `ACPI 2.0` required by Tofita
 - `SSE4.1` wide support since 2011 (CPU with SSE4.1 will have SSE3 and SSSE3)
 - `SSSE3` wide support since 2011